 The temperature We have two seasons: warm and even warmer.
 It’s a sunny, tropical climate that’ll wash the winter chills from your bones.
-That doesn’t mean it never rains here, but you can expect May to November, our cooler months, to range from 19° to 29°C. And from December to April, the temperatures move up …March 7, 2017
+That doesn’t mean it never rains here, but you can expect May to November, our cooler months, to range from 19° to 29°C. And from December to April, the temperatures move up do whatever you want to updateMarch 7, 2017

 Pacific Island LivingMarch 7, 2017